 Origin Therapeutics Announces Director Resignation

-/EIN News/ -- Vancouver, B.C., Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Origin Therapeutics Holdings Inc. (CSE:ORIG) (the “Company” or “Origin Therapeutics”) announces that Michael Young has resigned as a director of the Company in order to focus on his other businesses.
+Vancouver, B.C., Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Origin Therapeutics Holdings Inc. ORIG (the "Company" or "Origin Therapeutics") announces that Michael Young has resigned as a director of the Company in order to focus on his other businesses.
 The Company thanks Mr. Young for his contribution and services and wishes him well on his future endeavours.

 About Origin Therapeutics